hyperledger/besu-docs/docs/public-networks/how-to/pre-merge-history-expiry.md

     We suggest waiting 24-48 hours for all the space to be reclaimed.

-1. Optionally, restart Besu and remove the `--history-expiry-prune` option since this applies default database garbage collection options to help free up space.
+1. Optional.
+Restart Besu and remove the `--history-expiry-prune` option since this applies default database garbage collection options to help free up space.
 Underlying GC options can be tweaked separately if necessary.

 ## Online pruning

 Online pruning allows you to prune the pre-merge blocks on a running Besu instance.
+Restart your Besu node and include the following options:

 ```bash
 ./besu --history-expiry-prune --pre-merge-pruning-quantity=10